 Technical Committee 280-CBE

-Deputy Chair: Mr. Alan CARTER
+Deputy Chair: Prof. Alan CARTER

 Cold bitumen emulsion (CBE) technologies play a key role in the development of environmental friendly and sustainable bituminous pavements.
 The bitumen/water emulsification process reduces the binder viscosity allowing mixing, laydown and compaction of CBE mixtures to be carried out at ambient temperature and without aggregate drying.
 This leads to important energy savings and reduction of atmospheric pollution.